cerbos/express-okta-cerbos/README.md

 ### Install Deps

-Clone this repoo and run `npm install`
+Clone this repo and run `npm install`

 ### Create an Okta Application